 - Net weight, number, or volume of contents

 - Month and year of manufacture and packaging

-- Month and year by which the product is best consumed
+- Month and year by which the product is best consumed; and

-- Wherever applicable, the product label also must contain the following:
+Wherever applicable, the product label also must contain the following information:

-- The purpose of irradiation and license number in case of irradiated food
+- The purpose of irradiation and license number in case of irradiated food; and

-Non-vegetarian food – any food which contains whole or part of any animal including birds, fresh water or marine animals, eggs or product of any animal origin as an ingredient, not including milk or milk products – must have a symbol of a brown color-filled circle inside a brown square outline prominently displayed on the package, contrasting against the background on the display label in close proximity to the name or brand name of the food
+Non-vegetarian Food: Any foods which contain whole or part of any animal, including birds, freshwater or marine animals, eggs, or any ingredient of animal origin (excluding milk or milk products), must have a symbol of a brown color-filled circle inside a brown square outline prominently displayed on the package, contrasting against the background on the display label near the name or brand name of the food item.

-Vegetarian food must have a similar symbol of a green color-filled circle inside a square with a green outline prominently displayed
+Vegetarian food: All vegetarian foods must have a similar symbol of a green color-filled circle inside a square with a green outline prominently displayed.

-- May be made on a card or tape affixed firmly to the package and bearing the required information prior to customs clearance
+- Made on a card or tape affixed firmly to the package and bearing the required information prior to customs clearance.